awsdocs/aws-iot-docs/developerguide/create-device-certificate.md

 1. Choose **Done** to return to the main page of the AWS IoT console\.

-When working with a device, you must copy the private key, the device certificate and the root CA certificate onto your device\.
+When working with a device, you must copy the private key and root CA certificate onto your device\.
 The instructions in this guide are written with the assumption that you are not using a device and are simply getting familiar with the AWS IoT console\.